 This seems like a pretty conventional house for the neighborhood: all brick, a parcel/lot that is less than a quarter acre, and a garage in the back.
 But check the rear end of that house a little further: is it a different color?It’s a completely different type of construction.
 Perhaps it’s a granny flat; perhaps it’s an addition.
 Either way, it’s an increase in the overall square footage of livable space on this small lot.

 Meanwhile, a neighbor just a few houses down on the opposite side of the street has apparently chosen a more radical option:The gap between these two houses—the site of the bulldozer—almost definitely indicates a teardown.
 My suspicions are that the house that previously stood here fit the same typology of the 1920s streetcar suburb that all these other homes display.
 But it wasn’t good enough for the buyer.
 Most likely the new house will be bigger, hugging the lot even more tightly than its predecessor.
 Many urban planners call this approach wasteful, since the previous home, whatever condition it might have been in before it faced the dozer, was indubitably built to last the same amount of time as the surviving neighbors.
-But this deep-pocketed buyer decided that the desirability of the location in southern University City transcended the shortcomings of the house—but not enough to retain the house itself.
+But, should this in fact be a teardown (and not a home demolished after a major fire or other disaster), this deep-pocketed buyer decided that the desirability of the location in southern University City transcended the shortcomings of the house—but not enough to retain the house itself.
 The question becomes what is more wasteful: destruction of a viable house, or the willful bypassing of existing homes to build a much larger house in a greenfield?
+Given the options, it’s easy to understand why the term teardown has become a bit of a pejorative.

-Aside from the wastefulness, planners often harshly criticize the trend toward teardowns because they promote a jarring non-conformity in comfortable, stable (typically urban) neighborhoods.
+Aside from the wastefulness, planners often harshly criticize the trend toward any teardown because it promotes a jarring non-conformity in comfortable, stable (typically urban) neighborhoods.
 I’m not as cynical.
 After all, plenty of affluent homeowners are perfectly happy building their 6,000 square foot homes in the exurbs where they can buy a lot more land at a much lower price.
 If it weren’t for the teardown opportunity, these homebuyers would simply contribute to further decentralization through a McMansion in the hinterlands.
-Teardowns typically embody an uncomfortable collision of taste cultures: the bigger (and newer) is better mentality up against an idyllic domesticity substantiated by conformity toward a shared nostalgia.
+A teardown typically embodies an uncomfortable collision of taste cultures: the bigger (and newer) is better mentality up against an idyllic domesticity substantiated by conformity toward a shared nostalgia.
 A community like University City, fractured through its disinvested north and aristocratic south, needs as much reaffirmation of its “good half” to offset its persistent population loss in the other half.
 And, even if this new house looks ridiculous, it won’t be alone: across the street is a neighbor with brown brick in the front and red in the back.